f0gg/redmine-java-api/README.md

 # Redmine/Chiliproject Java API.

+* Fork information:
+1.23 Redmine Java API version forked to be used with Maven format.

 * Requires Java 6.
 * Uses Redmine REST API
 * Does not require any plugins installed on Redmine/Chiliproject server.